rhelwig/FlameFuelFarmAndForge/build.md

 ## Data Generation

-When using code generated data we need to run the data generation process.
+When using code generated data we might need to run the data generation process.

 ```bash
 ./gradlew runDatagen